sf-wdi-37/project-2/README.md

 ### Completed Project Deliverables

 * Link to Heroku hosted project, with all core technical requirements and correct number of flexible technical requirements complete.
-* Link to source code on GitHub.
+* Link to on each team member's personal site to the hosted project.
+* A link on the GitHub repo to the hosted project.
 * A `README.md` file with the following:
   * Description: Short paragraph (2-3 sentences) "elevator pitch" describing what your project does
   * Wireframes and user stories (or a link to Trello with wireframes)